-Civil Actions for Money Damages - Suing the Perpetrator or Others participate in prosecution or the outcome of a criminal case.
+You always have the option of consulting with a private attorney to pursue a potential civil legal action against the offender or any other party involved in the case.
+This option exists whether or not you participate in prosecution or the outcome of a criminal case.
 You may also have the basis to bring a lawsuit against an individual or institution who through their actions or inactions, contributed to the crime committed against you or its negative impact on you.
 It is extremely important to proceed with caution, and with legal advice.
 Some of the common Ohio time limits for starting civil cases are: 21 years to recover real estate; 8 years to sue on written contracts; six years to sue on oral contracts; two years for actions for personal injuries or property damage; and one year for libel, slander, malicious prosecution, false imprisonment, and professional malpractice.
 Most other types of lawsuits are subject to a four-year limitation.
 For details see: www.clelaw.lib.oh.us/public/misc/FAQs/Limitations.html